WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 When PRODUCTION is set to True, please observe a restraint in resource utilization for system memory, number of concurrent threads, and GPU memory.

-Note 2: We suggest to use interactive embedding with utool.embed() whenever and whenever possible.
+Note 2: We suggest to use interactive embedding with utool.embed() whenever and wherever possible.
 The use of ut.embed() (we commonly import `utool` with the shorthand namespace of `ut`) is used throughout the WBIA code base and is supremely helpful when debugging troublesome code.
 We have set an example below that uses ut.embed() in the ibs.wbia_plugin_id_hello_world() documentation.
 We highly recommend calling this function's example test and play around with the ibs controller object.
 The ibs controller supports `TAB` completion for all method functions.
 For example, when in the embedded iPython terminal, you can input:

 ```
 In [1]: ibs